-Suya is spicy meat which is enjoyed as a delicacy in West Africa. (also called agashe).
+Suya is spicy meat that is enjoyed as a delicacy in West Africa. (also called agashe).
 Suya is usually made with skewered ram, beef, or chicken.

 It is by tradition prepared by the Hausa people of northern Nigeria.
-Innards such as kidney and liver are also used.
+Innards such as kidneys and liver are also used.